TABLE OF CONTENTS

 Executive Summary

-This is a high-level overview of your marketing goals and how you intend on achieving them.
+This is a high-level overview of your marketing goals and how you intend to achieve them.

 Key Performance Indicators (KPIs)